Dstri26/WorkConnect/README.md

 - MySQL

 Clone this repository.
-Add the database file present in the db folder to your MySql provider.
+Add the database file present in the db folder to your MySql provider for sample data.

 Installation: